 For the better part of my life, I had never really considered how simple and straightforward it would be to make doughnuts at home.
 Until making paczkis, I had come to accept that the likes of Dunkin Donuts were as good as it got.
 Oh how wrong I was.

 Not only can you indulge for breakfast–you should.
 Saying its like having deep-fried cake for breakfast might make it sound like a not-so-healthy idea, but everyone should enjoy a good doughnut now and then…and this is a good doughnut.
 Tender inside, crisp and golden on the outside–just what a good doughnut should be.

 I was largely by this recipe for cake doughnuts.
 This recipe is a solid base recipe to play around with flavor-wise.
-I went with a light touch of spice (cinnamon, cardamom, vanilla) and a sweet, tangy, purply blackberry glaze.
-I’ve also played with a coating of cinnamon-sugar, a dusting of powdered sugar,… click to read more…
+I went with a light touch of spice (cinnamon, cardamom, vanilla) and a sweet, tangy, purply blackberry glaze.… click to read more…

 If I had to pick a favorite class of food as of late, I’d have to go with Mexican.

 The flavors are always big, bold, and exciting, the food looks rustic and mouth-wateringly good, and it never fails to hit the spot.
 So you might discount me some given my predisposition when I say that this dish is absolutely incredible comfort food: chilaquiles.